 Investors can skim through fraudulent companies if they choose to invest in organisations listed with BSE.
 Several rules and regulations are mandated by SEBI monitoring the actions of registered companies, minimising the chances of investors incurring a loss due to illicit activities of a business.

-Adequate information about total revenue generation and reinvestment pattern have to be published annually by all companies listed under the BSE stock exchange.
-Total dividend disbursed, bonus and transfer issues, book-to-closure facility etc. has to be displayed as per SEBI regulations.
+Adequate information about total revenue generation and reinvestment patterns have to be published annually by all companies listed under the BSE stock exchange.
+Total dividend disbursed, bonus and transfer issues, book-to-closure facility, etc. has to be displayed as per SEBI regulations.

-Price of securities trading in BSE share market is determined through demand and supply of the same currently prevailing.
+The price of securities trading in the BSE share market is determined through demand and supply of the same currently prevailing.
 This reflects the real value of a share, affecting a company’s market capitalisation and ease of procurement of funds.

 Securities issued by a company acts as a collateral guarantee at the time of availing loans.
 Most financial institutions accept equity shares listed in BSE as leverage against which funds can be obtained.

-Trading of securities of a company listed in Bombay Stock Exchange can be done either directly or indirectly, depending upon the volume of transactions undertaken.
+Trading of securities of a company listed on the Bombay Stock Exchange can be done either directly or indirectly, depending upon the volume of transactions undertaken.
 Primary trading can be done only by registered brokerage agencies and institutional investors making bulk transactions in BSE.

 All companies listed under BSE can use the following financial instruments to raise funds for their business:

 Equity instruments primarily consist of shares issued by a company to raise adequate paid-up capital for its smooth operations.
 Massive equity is raised during an initial public offering of a start-up company in the primary capital market.
 However, new issuance of shares is subject to strict regulations under SEBI, due to volatility of prices at this stage.